-Supplemental Figure 1: Heatmap of coding-complete sequences submitted to GenBank under the accessions IDs: PQ624841- PQ625214.
+Supplemental Figure 1: Heatmap of coding-complete and partial sequences submitted to GenBank under accessions PQ624841 - PQ625194 and PQ625196 - PQ625214.
 Data as in Figure 3 except only samples with sequences submitted to GenBank are shown.

-Galbut virus diversity is low even within highly sampled populations
+Within genotype galbut virus diversity is low but high between genotypes